Cornell-Tech-Urban-Tech-Hub/nycbuswatcher/README.md

 # NYCBusWatcher
-- v2.0 July 2021
+- v2.1 October 2021
 - Anthony Townsend <atownsend@cornell.edu>

 ## Description

 NYCBusWatcher is a fully-containerized set of Python scripts that fetches, parses, and redistributes bulk data of bus position records from the NYC Transit BusTime API.
-For speed and scalability, there is no database.
-Everything is done with serialized data stored in static files.
+Starting with version 2.1 it uses a mongodb backend containing 2 collections: ``siri_responses`` which keeps a copy of the full SIRI response from the MTA API, and ```buses``` which only retains the ```["VehicleActivity"]``` portion of the responses.
+The ```["RecordedAtTime"]``` string field in these records has been cast as a Javascript datetime object to make it easier to query based on datetime ranges.

 ## Quickstart